SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 <a href="https://github.com/kissaten/webapp-runner-minimal">An Example on Webapp-runner</a>

 # Thanks
     1.Github: For everything.
     2.Heroku: For providing a platform to make it go Live.
     3.Quora: For collecting some really interesting facts.
     4.Google, alpha coders and many more for the images.
+    5.Thanks to anyone who's code was used

 # The MIT License (MIT)